Your questions answered

 All applicants whose native language is not English must take the TOEFL or IELTS, unless they have received a degree from an institution where English was the language of instruction, or have lived or worked in an English-speaking environment for a minimum of two years.

 You cannot apply to more than one programme at London Business School or our partner schools at the same time, or in the same academic year.
 You cannot re-apply to the same programme within the same academic year.

 Brought to you by the Graduate Management Admission Council (GMAC), creators of the GMAT® exam, the EA has been developed for time sensitive executives - the assessment is easy to schedule, short in duration, and requires only modest preparation.

 We operate a rolling admissions process, which means the sooner you apply, the sooner you receive a decision.
 In most cases, you will receive a final decision within eight weeks of submitting your completed application.

 Find out more about application deadlines on the apply page.

 The application fee is £180.
 You can pay the fee online as part of your online application or by downloading the application fee payment form.

 For graduates of the University of London colleges, Columbia Business School and the University of Hong Kong, the application fee will be waived.
 This must be requested when you apply, and you must provide a copy of your college transcript.

 Candidates recommended by London Business School alumni may also be exempt from the application fee.
 Alumni wishing to recommend a candidate should email email@example.com stating their relationship with the candidate and their reasons for the recommendation.
 Recommendations must be received before the application is submitted.

-One should be from your immediate line manager.
-The other should come from someone who can comment directly on your academic or managerial abilities.
+Your reference should be from your immediate line manager or from someone who can comment directly on your academic or managerial abilities.